ave-63/ck_grader/README.md

 So, you can go to Module pages to download the individual *page detail* csv files, and copy the columns labelled "completed" and "correct," insert them into the overview file, and write an excel formula to calculate the grades for the assignment.
 This has some downsides:

 - It is extremely tedious.
 Let's say you have two classes, and in a certain week you have two assignments due, each including four pages.
 That's sixteen page detail csv's from which you have to copy columns.
 Then you'll have to write a formula in each of the four assignment csv's.
 Then later, if you want to give anyone late credit, you have to do it all again.
-Using `ck_grader.r`, you only have to download the files, but there's no need to open any of them yourself.
+Using `ck_grader`, you only have to download the files, but there's no need to open any of them yourself.
 - Written answers are not counted as "correct" in the page detail view.
 If you don't scroll way to the right to see their answers, you will unwittingly be marking them all incorrect.

 ## Installation

 1. Install R on your computer.
 Go to [https://cran.r-project.org/mirrors.html](https://cran.r-project.org/mirrors.html), choose a nearby mirror, choose `base`, and follow the instructions.

-2. Download the `ck_grader.r` file, along with 'README.md' (which you are reading right now.).
-You could download this github repository, but it might be simpler to [get them from my dropbox](https://www.dropbox.com/sh/jl7t98jy3c28cnn/AABPrtCmk8ZkhCvtKsfBzr8Ga?dl=0).
-Put them in the same folder you're going to put all of the csv's you download.
-This could be your Downloads folder for convenience, as long as you don't mind it getting clogged with hundreds of csv files.
+2. Download the following list of files, either using github (tricky), or [from my dropbox](https://www.dropbox.com/sh/jl7t98jy3c28cnn/AABPrtCmk8ZkhCvtKsfBzr8Ga?dl=0):

+- `do_ck_grades.bat` (MS Windows) or `do_ck_grades.sh` (Macintosh) -- This is a tiny executable script that you double-click on, and it runs `R` with the code in `ck_grader.r`.
+You can put it anywhere handy, like on your desktop, home directory, or wherever you keep your Statistics materials.
+- `ck_grader.r` -- This is the main file.
+Put it in the same folder as `do_ck_grades.bat`.
+Do not just use the version shared with others in dropbox, because you'll need to customize some things for your computer (step 3 below).
+- `README.md` -- The instructions you're reading right now.

-3. There are a few options you should customize.
+3. There are two options you **must** customize.
 Open `ck_grader.r` in any text editor, such as MS Notepad.
-Near the top, under `## USER OPTIONS`, you can read about and change the values of `MAX_POINTS`, `INCORRECT_CREDIT`, and `GRACE`.
+Near the top, under `## USER OPTIONS`, you can read about and change the values of:

+- `INPUT_DIRECTORY` -- This is the path to where you put all csv's you download from CourseKata.
+It can be your Downloads folder for convenience, if you don't mind it filling up with lots of csv's.
+The examples commented out with `##` show how the format should look on Windows/Mac.
+- `OUTPUT_DIRECTORY` -- This is where `ck_grader` will put the result files, eg `ck_grades_MW.csv`.
+It can be the same as `INPUT_DIRECTORY`, or the place you keep your class grades, or whatever.

+These other three options start with working defaults, but you should review them and change them to your liking: `MAX_POINTS`, `INCORRECT_CREDIT`, and `GRACE`.

 If you want, you can also dive in and change the code itself.
 I recommend keeping your changes to the function `grade_pd` and the final `for` loop unless you know what you're doing.

-## File Name Rules
+## File rame rules

 Decide on the `<course_id>` you want to use for each class.
 This should consist of letters and/or numbers.
 It can be the days of the week, section numbers, or start times.
 Some fine examples are: `MW`, `MTWTh`, `800`, `65432`, or `Spam123`.
 Whatever it is, every csv you download for this class should start with your `<course_id>`.